laiilaK/fawry-challenge-2025/README.md

-## Fawry Challenge 2025
+# Fawry Challenge 2025
-this is a submission for the Fawry challenge for the full stack internship 2025
+This is a submission for the Fawry challenge for the full stack internship 2025

 ## Assumptions
 ### Products class